syncfusion-content/ej2-grid-docs/ej2-javascript/grid/pdf-export/pdf-export-options.md

 To export hidden columns of the grid to a PDF file, you need to set the [includeHiddenColumn](../../api/grid/pdfExportProperties/#includehiddencolumn) property as **true** in the [pdfExportProperties](../../api/grid/pdfExportProperties) property.

 The following example demonstrates how to export hidden columns to a PDF file.
 In this example, the **ShipCity** column, which is not visible in the UI, is exported to the PDF document.
-You can also export the grid by changing the `pdfExportProperties.includeHiddenColumn` property based on the switch toggle using the [checked](../../api/switch/#checked) property of the [EJ2 Toggle Switch Button](../../switch/getting-started) component.
+You can also export the grid by changing the `pdfExportProperties.includeHiddenColumn` property based on the switch toggle using the [checked](../../api/switch/#checked) property of the [EJ2 Toggle Switch Button](../../switch/getting-started) control.

 {% if page.publishingplatform == "typescript" %}